abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)** (employee #47) working on _Platform Infrastructure_ product and architecture.
 His focuses include (but are not limited to) data systems, deployment, simulation, APIs, autonomy, and C++ infrastructure.

-Previously, he was a key engineer on several of Anduril's future programs ranging from _Autonomy_ to _Space_.
+Previously, he was a key engineer on several of Anduril's future programs ranging from _Autonomy_ to _Space_, pioneering first-of-its-kind mission autonomy systems for command-and-control of drone fleets.

 #### Education